Diego Lopes (fighter): Ultimate Fighting Championship

 The bout with Brian Ortega was rebooked and eventually took place on 14 September 2024 at UFC 306.
 Lopes won the fight by unanimous decision.

 Lopes served as the backup and potential replacement for the UFC Featherweight Championship bout between champion Ilia Topuria and former champion Max Holloway on 26 October 2024 at UFC 308.

 Lopes was reportedly scheduled to face Yair Rodríguez on 29 March 2025, at UFC on ESPN 64.
 However, Lopes later denied the fight was ever scheduled.

 Lopes competed for the vacant UFC Featherweight Championship against former champion Alexander Volkanovski in the main event on 12 April 2025 at UFC 314.
 He lost the fight by unanimous decision.
 This fight earned him another Fight of the Night award.

 Lopes faced Jean Silva in the main event on 13 September 2025 at UFC Fight Night 259.
 He won the fight by technical knockout with a spinning elbow and punches to follow in the second round.
 This fight earned him a Performance of the Night and Fight of the Night award totaling $100,000.

+Lopes competed for the UFC Featherweight Championship in a rematch against champion Alexander Volkanovski in the main event on 1 February 2026 at UFC 325.
+He lost the fight by unanimous decision.
+This fight earned him a $100,000 Fight of the Night award.

+Lopes faced Steve Garcia on 14 June 2026 at UFC Freedom 250.
+He won the fight via knockout in the second round.

+Lopes revealed he will be moving to the Lightweight division in his next bout, revealing he's in deep talks in regards to his next opponent.